heroku/heroku-applink-python/docs/heroku_applink/authorization.md

     ```

 * `id: str`
-    The type of the None singleton.
+    The ID of the authorization.

 * `last_modified_at: str`
-    The type of the None singleton.
+    The date and time the authorization was last modified.

 * `last_modified_by: str`
-    The type of the None singleton.
+    The user who last modified the authorization.

 * `org: heroku_applink.authorization.Org`
+    The Salesforce Org associated with the authorization.

+* `redirect_uri: str`
-    The type of the None singleton.
+    The redirect URI for the authorization.

 * `status: str`
-    The type of the None singleton.
+    The status of the authorization.

 <!-- python-org.md -->
 # `Org`